nerfcats/lunix/README.md

 Once you build the bootloader it will run a `post-build.sh` script.
 If it returns an error make sure you built the lunix kernel properly.

 ## Running Lunix
+In the main directory where you cloned Lunix, run the Run.sh script with `./Run.sh`

-Go to the bootloader directory (lunix-bl) and type `./lunix-bl`.
+To run Lunix manually, go to the bootloader directory (lunix-bl) and type `./lunix-bl`.
 If it returns a file missing error run `./lunix-bl -b` to rerun the post build script.